Initial Consultation

-First, you’ll need to obtain a doctor’s referral from a GP (valid for 12 months) or from another specialist gynaecologist, obstetrician or endocrinologist (valid for three months).
-These ensure you’re eligible for Medicare rebates.
+Please bring a doctor’s referral from a GP (valid for 12 months) or specialist (valid for three months) in your name (and your partners, if applicable).
+This will also ensure you are eligible for Medicare rebates.

-Blood tests for women
+Blood tests for women:

 • screening for infectious diseases, including hepatitis B and C, syphilis and HIV